Te Whakaheke o Te Wai

 In New Zealand, mātauranga-a-iwi/hapū, as it pertains to landscape, springs and rivers, derives from cultural perspectives and close association with the environment.
 This knowledge is preserved by long oral traditions and thus can provide insights that extend into the past beyond the modern instrumental record.
 Increasingly, this mātauranga is applied in cultural health monitoring of rivers and supporting improved water policy and planning.
 The challenge is that mātauranga-a-iwi/hapū pertaining specifically to groundwater presently has low visibility, so its influence remains limited.

-Working with hapū, iwi, and national Māori partners, we will incorporate mātauranga-a-iwi/hapū into our models alongside the tracer and other related data.
+Working with hapū, iwi, and national Māori partners, we are incorporating mātauranga-a-iwi/hapū into our models alongside the tracer and other related data.

 Advanced workflows for rapid, accurate modelling at relevant scales

 Only by bringing data and expert knowledge together in a numerical model is it possible to make predictions for locations without data, or to explore ‘what if’ scenarios (e.g. increased abstraction, land use change).
-Industry-standard groundwater software is now routinely used for these purposes, in NEW ZEALAND and globally.
+Industry-standard groundwater software is now routinely used for these purposes, in Aotearoa New Zealand and globally.

-The challenge is that current methods for model calibration and uncertainty analysis are not suitable for depicting TWOTW because:
+The challenge is that current methods for model calibration and uncertainty analysis are not suitable for depicting Te Whakaheke o Te Wai because:

 • they do not readily integrate tracer and other data alongside expert knowledge and mātauranga-a-iwi/hapū